CartoDB/cartodb/doc/API.md

 ## Core API functionallity

-In case you are not using Leaflet, or you want to implement your own layer object, cartodb provide a way to get the tiles url for a layer definition.
+In case you are not using Leaflet, or you want to implement your own layer object, cartodb provides a way to get the tiles url for a layer definition.

-If you want to use this functionallity you only need to load cartodb.core.js from our cdn, no css is needed:
+If you want to use this functionality, you only need to load cartodb.core.js from our cdn.
+No css is needed:

 <div class="code-title">Core API functionallity</div>
 ```html